DavidJDallas/DDIANotes/Chapter3.md

 Optimised for write-operations.
 Actually sort-of inverts the classical trade off that we see in indexes: faster reads for more write overheads.
 This maximises write-speed, at the expense of read-speed.

+Individual writes are as fast or faster than hash indexes.
+Reads have slightly more overhead, but likely to have similar performances.

 - uses a bloom filter, a way to make hash collisions far less likely (^7 power less likely, I think).

 Used by databases like Cassandra